vitaut/vitaut.net/_posts/2015-02-26-comparison-of-cppformat-and-printf.md

 ----------

-The C++ Format library provides safe extensible alternative to the C `printf` family of functions with comparable or better (on integer formatting) performance and compiled code size.
+The C++ Format library provides safe extensible alternative to the C `printf` family of functions with comparable (better on integer formatting) performance and compiled code size.